-We had cash and cash equivalents of approximately \$38.7 million at September 30, 2013.
-We believe that our existing cash and cash equivalents as of September 30, 2013 will be sufficient to fund our operations at least through the second quarter of 2015.
-Specifically, we believe that our existing cash and cash equivalents will be sufficient to enable us to complete our ongoing Phase 2 clinical trial of IMO-8400 in patients with psoriasis, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-8400 in patients with DLBCL and our planned submission of an IND for IMO-9200.
-We will need to raise additional funds in order to conduct additional clinical development of IMO-8400, IMO-9200 or our other drug candidates or technologies.
+We had cash and cash equivalents of approximately \$16.3 million at June 30, 2013.
+We believe that without the proceeds of this offering our existing cash and cash equivalents would be sufficient to fund our operations at least through the fourth quarter of 2014, based on an operating plan that includes the completion of our ongoing Phase 2 clinical trial of IMO-8400 in patients with psoriasis and planning with respect to further clinical development of IMO-8400.
+However, we believe that the net proceeds of this offering, together with our existing funds, will enable us to fund our operations through the second quarter of 2015.
+Specifically, we believe that our available funds following this offering will be sufficient to enable us to complete our ongoing Phase 2 clinical trial in patients with psoriasis, our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia, our planned Phase 1/2 clinical trial of IMO-9200.
+We will need to raise additional funds in order to conduct any other clinical development of IMO-8400 or IMO-9200, including to conduct any other development of our other drug candidates or technologies.

-We expect that we will require substantial additional funds to conduct additional research and development, including preclinical testing and clinical trials of our drug candidates and to fund our operations.
+We expect that we will require substantial additional funds beyond the proceeds of this offering to conduct additional research and development, including preclinical testing and clinical trials of our drug candidates and to fund our operations.
 We are seeking and expect to continue to seek additional funding through collaborations, the sale or license of assets or financings of equity or debt securities.
 We believe that the key factors that will affect our ability to obtain funding are:

-- the results of our clinical and preclinical development programs, including the results of our ongoing Phase 2 clinical trial of IMO-8400 in patients with moderate to severe plaque psoriasis that we initiated in June 2013 and the results of our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia and our planned Phase 1/2 clinical trial of IMO-8400 in patients with DLBCL; - · the cost, timing, and outcome of regulatory reviews; - competitive and potentially competitive products and technologies and investors' receptivity to our drug candidates and the technology underlying them in light of competitive products and technologies; - the receptivity of the capital markets to financings by biotechnology companies generally and companies with drug candidates and technologies such as ours specifically; and - · our ability to enter into additional collaborations with biotechnology and pharmaceutical companies and the success of such collaborations.
+- the results of our clinical and preclinical development programs, including the results of our ongoing Phase 2 clinical trial of IMO-8400 in patients with moderate to severe plaque psoriasis that we initiated in June 2013 and the results of the dose escalation phase of our planned Phase 1/2 clinical trial of IMO-8400 in patients with Waldenström's macroglobulinemia and our planned Phase 1/2 clinical trial of IMO-8400 in patients with DLBCL; - the cost, timing, and outcome of regulatory reviews; - competitive and potentially competitive products and technologies and investors' receptivity to our drug candidates and the technology underlying them in light of competitive products and technologies; - the receptivity of the capital markets to financings by biotechnology companies generally and companies with drug candidates and technologies such as ours specifically; and - · our ability to enter into additional collaborations with biotechnology and pharmaceutical companies and the success of such collaborations.